Modern king sized bed with two night stands and reading lamps.

 It is home.
 Or, a home-away-from-home, at least.

 Each of three properties, The Gazette Condo 200, The Daily Condo 201 and The News Condo 202 in the Asheville Times Building at 120 College Street rises to 10-foot ceilings and blends select antiques with new pieces, modern furnishings with neutral tones, sleek lines with strategic pops of ebullient color.
 Architectural walls dull sound, the kitchen is fully stocked, the West Elm dining table seats 4, the closets are custom, and the bathrooms are completely renovated.
-You’ll sleep like a baby, thanks to custom drapes and blackout shades.

 This is where modern meets old world, and it couldn’t be any more Asheville.
 It’s the perfect complement to your historic downtown experience, complete with a 110 square-foot outdoor terrace and bistro table seating for two.